 What are the general deductions from income allowed in the United Kingdom?

 Remittances to invest in certain commercial businesses can also be made without incurring a tax charge via the Business Investment Relief (“BIR”).
 But care is required as the criteria are strict and there are anti-avoidance rules which can trip the unwary.

-To curtail what the Government views as excessive use of tax reliefs, it has introduced a limit on all uncapped income tax reliefs from 6 April 2013.
-For anyone seeking to claim more than GBP50,000 of reliefs, a cap is set of 25 percent of income (or GBP50,000, whichever is greater) applies.
-Again, any individual wanting to obtain tax reliefs in excess of these sums should seek advice first.
+To curtail what the Government views as an excessive use of tax reliefs, it introduced a limit on all uncapped income tax reliefs on 6 April 2013.
+For anyone seeking to claim more than GBP50,000 of reliefs, a cap is set of 25% of income (or GBP50,000, whichever is greater) applies.
+Again, any individual wanting to obtain tax reliefs in excess of GBP50,000 should seek advice first.

 What are the tax reimbursement methods generally used by employers in the United Kingdom?

 The most common form of tax reimbursement is current year gross-up.
 This enables the tax payable by the employer and the income to which it relates to be dealt with together in the same year’s tax calculation.